-Thai curry is one of our favorite dinners.
-Delicious, crispy and juicy shrimp, in an aromatic sauce with a tender and sweet pumpkin and spinach.
-It‘s really quick to make (washing the spinach is the most time consuming here).
+Thai red curry is one of our favorite dinners.
+Delicious, crispy and juicy shrimp, in an aromatic sauce with a tender and sweet pumpkin/squash and spinach.
+It‘s really quick to make and packed with flavor.

-Ingredients for an authentic Thai curry may not be so easy to get, but once you buy them you can store them in the fridge for a long time and make tasty curries many times.
+Ingredients for an authentic Thai curry may not be so easy to get, but once you buy them, you can store them in the fridge for a long time and make tasty curries many times.
 You can buy all the ingredients in oriental food stores or on the internet.
 Vegetables can be freely changed, depending on what you have on hand, keeping the curry base unchanged.
-The original curry paste is unfortunately made of hard-to-get ingredients, so it is best to buy a ready-made one, lemongrass can be omitted (but I highly recommend finding it, because it adds a wonderful lemony aroma to the curry), the tamarind paste can be replaced with the lime juice (although it lack the slight fruity sweetness).
+The original curry paste is unfortunately made of hard-to-get ingredients, so it is best to buy a ready-made one.
+Lemongrass can be omitted (but I highly recommend finding it, because it adds a wonderful lemony aroma to the curry), the tamarind paste can be replaced with the lime juice (although it lacks its fruity sweetness).
 When the pumpkin season is over you can use sweet potatoes.

-Preparation of red curry is very simple, the only thing you need to pay attention to in this recipe is the preparation of shrimps.
+The preparation of this Thai red curry is very simple, the only thing you need to pay attention to in this recipe is the preparation of shrimps.
 You have to be careful not to overcook them, they should be poached gently in the warm sauce (if overcooked they are tough and rubbery).
-Thanks to this method, they are delicate, crispy and juicy.
+Thanks to this poaching method, they are delicate, crispy and juicy.

 - 2 cloves garlic

-- 600g / 1.3 lbs pumpkin / squash, seedless and skinless, or sweet potatoes (I used a butternut squash)
+- 1.3 lbs butternut squash/Hokkaido pumpkin 600g, seedless and skinless, or sweet potatoes

 - 5 teaspoons fish sauce

-- a piece of palm sugar, about 2 cmx1cm / 1 inch, or light brown sugar
+- a piece of palm sugar about 1-inch/2.5 cm, or light brown sugar

-- Peel the pumpkin/ squash, cut into cubes approx. 1.5 cm / ½ inch, add to the pot, cook for 2 minutes.
+- Peel the pumpkin/butternut squash, cut into 1/2-inch/1.5 cm cubes, add to the pot, cook for 2 minutes.

-- Pour in the remaining coconut milk and the broth (measure it out with the coconut milk can), cook for another 10 minutes, until the pumpkin is tender (cooking time depends on the type of pumpkin).
+- Pour in the remaining coconut milk and the broth (measure it out with the coconut milk can), cook for another 10 minutes, until the pumpkin is tender (cooking time depends on the type of the pumpkin!).

-- Add washed and dried spinach and palm sugar.
-Cook briefly, about 30 seconds, until the spinach leaves are slightly wilted.
+- Add washed and dried spinach leaves and palm sugar.
+Cook briefly, about 30 seconds until the spinach leaves are slightly wilted.

-- Thaw the shrimps (you can put them into a warm water for a while).
+- Thaw the shrimps/prawns (you can put them into a cold/lukewarm water for a while).

-- Reduce the heat to the minimum and wait until the curry stops boiling (this is important) but is still very hot.
-Add the shrimps, stir in and remove the pot from the heat.
+- Reduce the heat to the minimum and wait until the curry stops boiling (this is important), but it is still very hot.
+Add the shrimps, stir, and remove the pot from the heat.
 Stir from time to time for about 3 minutes until the shrimps are cooked through (they will change their color from gray to light pink).
 You can take one shrimp out, cut it in half and see if it's ready in the middle (it will be white/pink, not opaque).

 - Serve with rice and sprinkle with fresh coriander leaves.

-- this curry can be eaten as a soup (without the rice) or as a main dish (with rice).
-When eaten with rice it must be good seasoned, as the addition of rice will dilute its flavor.
+- This Thai red curry can be eaten as a soup (without the rice) or as a main dish (with rice).
+When eaten with rice it must be really well-seasoned, as the addition of rice will dilute its flavor.